- Learn how to hire a good web designer who understands SEO

-I know talking about technicalities and SEO is very unglamorous.
+I know talking about technicalities and schema markup for local SEO is very unglamorous.
 You want to jump straight into the fun stuff (pictures, colours, layouts and content) I totally get it.
 I’m a designer too so I love working on creative stuff as well, but I also like to see my websites deliver great performance too.
 Technical SEO can get pretty boring or overwhelming fast.
 Before you know it, your eyes are glazing over and you’ve tuned out of the conversation.

 Think about it like this…

 If you were buying a new house, wouldn’t you get a surveyor to check the foundations?
 You’d have them look over the whole building for issues before you signed on the line.